Back to Blog

 What does FATCA mean for banks?

 The Foreign Account Tax Compliance Act places significant compliance burdens on foreign financial institutions.
-In addition to identifying and reporting information about their US clients, these institutions must also implement due diligence procedures to identify accounts held by US taxpayers.
+Any foreign financial institution must identify and report information about their US clients, and these institutions must implement due diligence procedures to identify accounts held by US taxpayers.

 Failure to comply with FATCA requirements can result in the imposition of a 30 percent withholding tax on certain US-source payments.

-Under FATCA, FFIs in Portugal must report all accounts held by US taxpayers.
-This includes deposit accounts, current accounts, custodial accounts, and certain types of investment accounts.
+Under FATCA, FFIs in Portugal must report all accounts held by US taxpayers, including deposit accounts, current accounts, custodial accounts, and certain types of investment accounts.
 The law also requires reporting certain income earned on these accounts, such as interest, dividends, and capital gains.
-Other information may also be requested
+Other information may also be requested.

 Is FATCA only for US citizens?